yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yugabyted.md

 #### Advanced flags

-Advanced flags can be set by using the configuration file in the `--config` flag.
-The advanced flags support for the `start` command is as follows:
+The advanced flags supported by the `start` command are as follows:

 --ycql_port *ycql-port*
 : The port on which YCQL will run.